Yaar Annmulle: Cast

+Reception

-ReceptionYaar Anmulle was released on 7 October 2011.
+Yaar Anmulle was released on 7 October 2011.
 It was declared a 'hit' by Box Office India.

 Sequel

 In February 2013, a sequel Yaar Annmulle 2 was announced, set to star the original cast and to be directed by Sunny Mahal.
 In October 2013, a location video was released on YouTube, now with a cast including Sarbjit Cheema, Sarthi K and Raja Bath.
-The most recent update on IMDb dated 8 December 2014 announced that the film was in post-production.
-In October 2015 a motion poster was released.
+In October 2015 a motion poster was released, the film finally released in 2017.

-Another sequel in this series, Yaar Anmulle Returns is scheduled to be released in March 2020.
+Another sequel in this series, Yaar Anmulle Returns released in 2021.